FrankM9521/PaylocityBenefitsCalculator/README.md

 *******************************************************************************************
 * Testing																																	*
 ********************************************************************************************
-NOTE - The INTEGRATION TESTS ARE FALKEY.
-They will SOMETIMES fail.
-I don't have time
-			to figure it out, but tests are running in parallel even though they are in the same collection.
-			TO GUARANTEE AN INTEGRATION TEST WILL PASS, run it individually.
-			If you run them as a group sometimes they fail.
-I think  it's ny mock static DB.
-The unit test are fine

 I was having an issue with HttpClient, so in the integration tests I tested at the controller level.

 I completed the Integration Tests and added one more.
 However my primary focus was on